UberV/scaleGrid/README.md

 1. Fix auto-grid - Need to figure out how to deal with the scenes size changing when grid sizes change as this throws off the original click location.

+### Changes in version - 0.0.7

+1. Changed how the buttons are added to the screen.
+Now using the API provided by foundry.
+From here forward new updates **WILL NOT WORK** with older versions.
+2. Added a 3x3 button.
+This will allow users to select a 3x3 area of grid squares and have foundry calculate the grid size from that.

+### Changes in version - 0.0.6

+MIA - We dont talk about this version

 ### Changes in version - 0.0.5

 1. Removed auto-grid due to issues with click points changing when the scene gets updated and throwing off the calculations.
 Needs more calibration.